skelton-group/RPi-Colourimeter-Experiment/Part-2/README.md

 If you're following the code, you might notice one more problem that we ought to solve: if we forget to rename the output file after each measurement or don't change the hard-coded file name in our script, we may end up overwriting data from a previous run.

-To avoid this, we can specify a desired "prefix" for our file names (e.g. "Data") and check whether "<prefix>.csv" exists; if it does, append 2, 3, 4, ... until we find an unused file name.
+To avoid this, we can specify a desired "prefix" for our file names (e.g. "Data") and check whether "&lt;prefix&gt;.csv" exists; if it does, append 2, 3, 4, ... until we find an unused file name.

 This can be done as follows: